Sex Therapy | Do you need it?

 Who needs sex therapy?

-People who experience sexual dysfunction may be among those who could benefit most from sex therapy.
+People experiencing sexual dysfunction may be among those who could benefit most from sex therapy.

 Simplified, sexual dysfunction is a general term for various recurring difficulties related to sex and includes: